AmirTahaMim/SumSimple/README.md

 ## Text Cleaning

 The input text is cleaned by:
-- Removing lines with '*' or fewer than 50 words.
+- Removing lines with '*' or fewer than 50 words
-- Removing markdown and HTML links.
+- Removing markdown and HTML links
-- Removing URLs.
+- Removing URLs
-- Removing extra whitespace and unwanted characters.
+- Removing extra whitespace and unwanted characters

 ## Contributing